solo-fsw/opensesame4_plugin_markers/readme.md

 # Plugin for OpenSesame for sending markers
 This is an OpenSesame plugin for sending markers with Leiden University devices.
+This plugin uses the marker_management module from the python markers repo: https://github.com/solo-fsw/python-markers

 > **Note**
 > - This plugin is only available for OpenSesame 4.
+The markers plugin for OpenSesame 3 can be found here: https://github.com/solo-fsw/opensesame3_plugin_markers
 > - This plugin is only available for Windows.

 ## Installation